ExpiringFrog/deribingo/README.md

 - How to work with the Deribit API in a synchronous or asynchronous manner using the websocket protocol in the [Usage](#usage) section.

 ## Setup
-### Replit
-The easiest way to start is by using Replit, a browser-based Integrated Development Environment (IDE).
-You can fork the repository by signing up [here](https://replit.com/teams/join/edtlyqmrjlpltfapfkvhfmsasciatyvt-SentilliaDeribingo).

 ### Locally
 However, if you'd like to develop locally, you can install the dependencies with the following steps depending on your Operating System (OS).